 MANKATO, Minn.
 (AP) — Former Minnesota State, Mankato football player Isaac Kolstad stood for the first time since being beaten last month.

-Kolstad's brother-in-law, Mike Fleming, detailed the critically injured former linebacker's progress on a CaringBridge website, where his family is posting updates, according to the Star Tribune (http://strib.mn/1hU3QH5).
+The Star Tribune reports (http://strib.mn/1hU3QH5 ) Kolstad's brother-in-law, Mike Fleming, detailed the critically injured former linebacker's progress on a CaringBridge website.

-Kolstad also had a piece of bone replaced in his skull Friday morning at the Mayo Clinic Health System.
-The section of bone was removed during surgery May 13 to allow brain swelling and had been sewn inside his abdominal wall for sterile preservation while the swelling subsided, the website says.
+Kolstad also had a flap of his bone replaced in his skull Friday morning at the Mayo Clinic Health System.

-Fleming said physical therapists had him standing three times and sitting on the edge of the bed — both with assistance — this last week.
+Fleming said physical therapists this week had him standing three times and sitting on the edge of the bed — both with assistance.
 He also worked on holding up his head and torso.

 Information from: Star Tribune, http://www.startribune.com